chijames/EvoPress/README.md

 ## Notes

 Scripts `prune.py`, `owl_prune.py`, `quant.py` produce several versions of compressed representation for each weight `(100-200 Gb)`.
 Make sure that you have sufficient amount of free space on drive before running.
+Additionally, when using KL-Divergence as the fitness function for the search, ensure you have enough RAM to store the logits, particularly for the models with 128K vocabulary size.
+Alternatively, we implemented TopK-KL-Divergence in `evo_quant_search.py`, which significantly reduces memory requirements.
+Preliminary experiments have shown this method to be comparably effective to KL-Divergence for $K \geq 512$.